alephium/www/src/content/news/weekly-devupdate-53dda006598b/index.md

 #### Week 34 Milestones & progress on dev on Alephium!

-🎇 Multisig Toolkit got its final details; Mobile wallet development is going strong, and the UI/UX Twitter Space with Swissborg & <a href="https://www.lace.io/" >lace.io</a> was a blast!
+🎇 Multisig Toolkit got its final details; Mobile wallet development is going strong, and the UI/UX Twitter Space with Swissborg & [lace.io](https://www.lace.io/) was a blast!

 ### Backend Team Updates